CUSP-NYU/RCF/README.md

   ```

+### CUSP RCF Portal

-### CUSP RCF Portal (currently inaccessible due to an upgrade)
+***The CUSP RCF Portal is currently inaccessible due to an upgrade; in the meantime, please access the CUSP RCF environment via SSH or the CUSP JupyterHub Portal.***

 The [CUSP RCF Portal](https://serv.cusp.nyu.edu/dash_beta/#/) is a one-stop shop for all things related to the RCF.
 Simply log in with your CUSP credentials.

 From there, you can access all the tools available to you, including terminals and remote desktops (Linux and Windows).
 On the remote desktops, you can use software like ESRI ArcMap, QGIS, MS Office, MATLAB, and more.